barbarer/py4e-int/_sources/functions/func-group.rst

    first line to the last line.
    All functions must be defined before they are called.

-.. parsonsprob:: func_pp_print_name
+.. parsonsprob:: func_pp_print_name_v2
    :numbered: left
    :adaptive:
    :practice: T
+   :order: 6, 7, 2, 1, 0, 8, 3, 4, 5

    Drag the blocks from the left and put them in the correct order on the right to define a function ``print_greeting`` that asks for your name and prints "Hello Name".
 Then define a ``main`` function that calls ``print_greeting``.
 Be sure to also call the ``main`` function.
 Note that you will have to indent the lines that are in the body of each function.
-Click the *Check* button to check your solution.</p>
+Click the *Check* button to check your solution.
    -----
    def print_greeting():
    =====